bkamapantula/bkamapantula.github.io/_posts/2022-12-15-young-learners-workshop.md

 Our task was to ensure students had the necessary initial awareness and information regarding computing, logic, via paper-and-pen exercises along with videos.
 For the school without computing infrastructure, we drove them to ZPHS (with permission and thanks to the most generous **HM Vidyavathi** madam) for the two preparatory sessions.

 This was a pilot program of YLW.
 In the next iteration, we would like to onboard more schools and get supportive sponsors.
+One of the challenges is to ensure infrastructure access to schools wihout access to machines as part of the curriculum.
+This is the primary reason why we started [Collab Place](https://www.collab.place/).

 ### Format
 The format of the entire workshop is as follows: